NVIDIA/spark-rapids/docs/compatibility.md

 LEGACY timeParserPolicy support has the following limitations when running on the GPU:

 - Only 4 digit years are supported
-- The proleptic Gregorian calendar is used instead of the hybrid JulianGregorian calender that Spark uses in legacy mode
+- The proleptic Gregorian calendar is used instead of the hybrid Julian+Gregorian calendar that Spark uses in legacy mode

 ## Formatting dates and timestamps as strings